AdamBoley/Exam-Scores-Analysis/README.md

 - I hypothesize that students who attend the test preparation course attain higher test scores

+- I hypothesize that a student's lunch program has an effect on their test scores

 - I hypothesize that increased levels of parental education negatively correlate to their children's participation in the free/reduced school lunch program.
 For this hypothesis, I have made the reasonable assumption that better educated parents earn higher wages, and that the free/reduced school lunch program is only available to poorer parents

 - I hypothesize that increased levels of parental education correlate with higher test scores.
 For this hypothesis, I have made the reasonable assumption that better educated parents have a greater focus on education